MikeyJ-Eng/eleventy-base-blog/content/blog/sixthpost.md

 tags:
   - another tag
 ---
-This is not a draft post - I removed the coding that stopped both the page and the from/to links from appearing!

 Today, I completed the task for my mandatory "Intro to JavaScript" lesson, as follows:

 1 We’ll make a program to calculate a tip